MarkOoi1/macromonitor/README.md

 # (MM) Macro Monitor

-MERNG w/ Redux and Material UI
+MERNG w/ Redux and Material UI.

 Designed to deploy on Heroku.
 You can use any cloud MongoDB service, just update the connection string.

 Technology Goals: